workroomprds/DessiBigBirthday/README.md

 # Dessi's Big Birthday 10 May

 Dessi's birthday is on Friday 9th.
-I'm orgaising a surprise lunchtime gathering opposite the Albert Hall in Kensington Gardens on Saturday 10th.
+I'm organising a surprise lunchtime gathering opposite the Albert Hall in Kensington Gardens on Saturday 10th.

 I'm also organising a bus to drive round various bits of London that are important to Dessi.
 The bus seats 60, and will be mostly choir.

 We're doing this on the 10th because it's a Saturday, and the choir has a gig on Friday 9th.

 I'm Dessi's husband James, I'm on **07904158752**, call me or text me if you need me.
+If I need to change things at the last minute, I'll put changes here – so bookmark this page so you have it with you.

 ## Picnic 12 noon Albert Memorial